prahladyeri/prahladyeri.github.io/_posts/2016-07-19-how-to-create-screencast-xubuntu.md

 ---
 layout: post
-title: How to create a screencast in Xubuntu using ffmpeg
+title: "How to create a screencast in Xubuntu using ffmpeg"
 tags: linux xubuntu how-to
 ---